Laplacian paths in complex networks: information core emerges from entropic transitions: Conclusions

 Once the different mesoscale characteristic network structures have been investigated, we also can interrelate them with different emergent dynamical properties.
-Indeed, it has been proved the direct relationship between the topological scales and dynamic time scales in complex networks \cite{Arenas2006}.
-For example, transient dynamics towards synchronization strongly depend on the Laplacian structure of the network (see \cite{Arenas2006, Villegas1} and Appendix \ref{KuramotoApp}).
-However, while the study of such transients can also reveal modules in complex networks, they profoundly depend on a Taylor series expansions, non-linear interactions are not considered, and they are always subject to some form of numerical approximation.
+For example, we show that generically the information core (that can be seen as a sort of \emph{Matryoshka doll} within the network) is the first substructure to synchronize in the system.
+In particular, its existence in scale-free networks justifies the non-vanishing synchronization phase transition in these systems.
+We want to pinpoint the well-known relationship between the topological scales and dynamic time scales in complex networks \cite{Arenas2006}, where transient dynamics towards synchronization strongly depend on the network Laplacian (see \cite{Arenas2006, Villegas1} and Appendix \ref{KuramotoApp}).
+Nonetheless, while studying such transients can reveal modules in complex networks, they profoundly depend on Taylor series expansions, where non-linear interactions are not considered, and they are always subject to some form of numerical approximation.

-Summing up, our information-based approach constitutes a sound technique for the analysis of structures with non-trivial topological features by only considering the diffusion of information centered on the network edges \cite{Masuda2017}.
+Summing up, our information-based approach constitutes a sound technique for analyzing structures with non-trivial topological features by only considering the diffusion of information centred on the network edges \cite{Masuda2017}.
 In particular, it can extract the 'topological landscape' of the network at different resolution scales, making fundamental structural blocks emerge and creating a basis for defining crucial blocks in the decimation process of complex networks.
-Let us finally mention that detailed analyses of the particular rules allowing to generate new supernodes, in the spirit of Kadanoff's blocks, are in progress and will be reported elsewhere.
-Also, further systematic analyses characterizing possible metrics (following, e.g., the pioneering work of \cite{Garcia2018}) either universal or dependent to general network properties are still missing and can be very illuminating to investigate the spatial projection of complex networks.
+Let us finally mention that detailed analyses of the rules allowing for the generation of new supernodes, in the spirit of Kadanoff's blocks, are in progress and will be reported elsewhere.
+Also, further systematic analyses characterizing possible metrics (e.g., the pioneering work of \cite{Garcia2018}) are still missing, either universal or dependent on general network properties.
+They can be very illuminating in investigating the spatial projection of complex networks.